saraivacode/framework_its_sdn/README.md

 This framework uses a vehicular software-defined network to implement a 5G network slicing aproach to deal with the problem of how to provide a mobile infrastructure that can dinnamically meet the communication requirements of different vehicular network ITS applications.

-This implementation uses the Mininet-wifi emulator (https://github.com/intrig-unicamp/mininet-wifi) and the Ryu controller (https://osrg.github.io/ryu/).
+This implementation uses the Mininet-wifi emulator (https://github.com/intrig-unicamp/mininet-wifi), Ryu controller (https://osrg.github.io/ryu/), and SUMO Mobility simulator (https://sumo.dlr.de/docs/Installing.html).

 Before run the experiments, it is necessary configure the Ryu controller to accept OF 1.3 REST instructions, as described in https://osrg.github.io/ryu-book/en/html/rest_qos.html.

-It is also necessary to add in the Mininet-wifi source code the parameters to reduce hostapd waiting time to recognize disconnections of vehicles outside the RSUs coverage.
-To do this, add the following in the [setHostapdConfig method](https://github.com/intrig-unicamp/mininet-wifi/blob/6d9d2466e5b345b5d8e5f5bce06637c968573b8a/mn_wifi/node.py#L1451) of the node.py file:

-##### cmd = cmd + ('\nap_max_inactivity=6')
-##### cmd = cmd + ('\nskip_inactivity_poll=1')
-##### cmd = cmd + ('\nmax_listen_interval=6')

-After this change is necessary run $ sudo make install.

-The codes here refer to a performance evaluation of the proposed framework in a scenario representing a traffic jam in a via with 15 vehicles, in a 300 seconds period, with four congestion levels over the time.
-The vehicles are associated with four applications, each one with different network requirements.
+The codes here refer to a performance evaluation of the proposed framework in a scenario representing a traffic jam in a via with 158 vehicles, in a 450 seconds period, with diferrent congestion levels over the time.
+Part of th vehicles are associated with four applications, each one with different network requirements, other vehicles only generate traffic of beacons, and others only contribute to the experiment in the mobility.

 <img src="https://github.com/saraivacode/framework_its_sdn/blob/master/topology.png" width="480">